cezarpedroso/Unit-Test-Python/README.md

 # Unit Testing for Exact Change Calculator

 ## Overview
-This project primarily focuses on unit testing the `exact_change` function, which calculates the exact change needed for a given amount in cents.
-The implementation determines the number of quarters, dimes, nickels, and pennies required to make up the total.
+This project primarily focuses on unit testing the `exact_change` function, which takes an amount in cents and figures out the right mix of quarters, dimes, nickels, and pennies to make up that total.
+The main focus here is testing that logic to ensure it's reliable.

 ## Unit Testing
 ### Running the Unit Tests